adamcharnock/lightbus/docs/reference/plugins-development.md

 For example, the bundled [StatePlugin] hooks into the `before_worker_start` and `after_worker_stopped` hooks.
 The plugin uses these hooks to bus events indicating the state of the worker.
-A `internal.state.server_started` event indicates a worker has started, and a `internal.state.server_stopped` event indicates a worker has stopped.
+A `internal.state.worker_started` event indicates a worker has started, and a `internal.state.worker_stopped` event indicates a worker has stopped.
 Consuming these events will provide a picture of the current state of workers on the bus.

 ## Example plugin